-We manage our operations through three geographic operating segments (Western, Central and Southern), which, commencing in 2009, were also our reportable segments.
-Prior to 2009, we aggregated our multiple operating segments into one reportable segment.
+We manage our operations through three geographic operating segments, which are also our reportable segments.
 Each operating segment is responsible for managing several vertically integrated operations, which are comprised of districts.
-The segment information presented herein reflects the realignment of our organizational structure in the second quarter of 2008, which reduced the number of our geographic operating segments from four to three.
-The segment information presented herein also reflects the realignment of certain of our districts between operating segments in the first quarter of 2010.
-Under the current orientation, our Western Region is comprised of operating locations in California, Idaho, Montana, Nevada, Oregon, Washington and western Wyoming; our Central Region is comprised of operating locations in Colorado, Kansas, Michigan, Minnesota, Nebraska, Oklahoma, South Dakota, Utah and eastern Wyoming; and our Southern Region is comprised of operating locations in Alabama, Arizona, Illinois, Iowa, Kentucky, Louisiana, Mississippi, New Mexico, North Carolina, South Carolina, Tennessee and Texas.
+In April 2011, as a result of the County Waste acquisition described in Note 3 to the consolidated financial statements, we realigned our reporting structure and changed our three geographic operating segments from Western, Central and Southern to Western, Central and Eastern.
+As part of this realignment, the states of Arizona, Louisiana, New Mexico and Texas, which were previously part of the Southern region, are now included in the Central region.
+Also as part of this realignment, the state of Michigan, which was previously part of the Central region, is now included in the Eastern region (previously referred to as the Southern region).
+Additionally, the states of New York and Massachusetts, which we now operate in as a result of the County Waste acquisition, are included in the Eastern region.
+The segment information presented herein reflects the realignment of these districts.
+Under the current orientation, our Western Region is comprised of operating locations in California, Idaho, Montana, Nevada, Oregon, Washington and western Wyoming; our Central Region is comprised of operating locations in Arizona, Colorado, Kansas, Louisiana, Minnesota, Nebraska, New Mexico, Oklahoma, South Dakota, Texas, Utah and eastern Wyoming; and our Eastern Region is comprised of operating locations in Alabama, Illinois, Iowa, Kentucky, Massachusetts, Michigan, Mississippi, New York, North Carolina, South Carolina and Tennessee.